MartinPaulEve/evusheld/4_media.md

 ---
 This page contains media coverage, research articles, preprints, medical opinion pieces, and policy documents.
 If we are missing items, please email them to [the maintainer](mailto:martin@eve.gd).

+## Documents
+These are documents issued or prepared by Evusheld for the UK, here released in the interests of transparency.

+* Evusheld for the UK.
+2022. ‘[Response to NICE Scoping Consultation: Tixagevimab–cilgavimab for preventing COVID-19, ID6136](/assets/downloads/NICE-Scoping.pdf)’.
+11 August 2022.
+* Evusheld for the UK.
+2022. ‘[Department of Health Plans to Deny Lifesaving Treatment to Vulnerable Patients](/assets/downloads/2022-08-10-Press-Release.pdf)’.
+10 August 2022.
+* Evusheld for the UK.
+2022. ‘[UK “Outlier” in Not Protecting 500,000+ Vulnerable Patients with New Lifesaving Drug.
+AstraZeneca Denies Government Claims of Further Testing](/assets/downloads/2022-06-21-Press-Release.pdf)’.
+21 June 2022.

 ## Media Coverage
 These are articles in mainstream media/press releases about Evusheld in the UK, in reverse chronological order.
 It also includes statements from major UK charities on the drug.

-* Evusheld for the UK.
-2022. ‘[Department of Health Plans to Deny Lifesaving Treatment to Vulnerable Patients](/assets/downloads/2022-08-10-Press-Release.pdf)’.
-10 August 2022.
 * AstraZeneca. ‘[Update to Evusheld Recommended Dosage Regimen for Pre-Exposure Prophylaxis of COVID-19](https://www.astrazeneca.com/media-centre/statements/2022/update-to-evusheld-recommended-dosage-regimen-for-pre-exposure-prophylaxis-of-covid-19.html)’, 14 July 2022.
 * Sarcoidosis UK. ‘[SarcoidosisUK Evusheld Statement](https://www.sarcoidosisuk.org/information-hub/evusheld/)’. _SarcoidosisUK_, 10 July 2022.
 * Cardiomyopathy UK. ‘[A Statement on Evusheld](https://www.cardiomyopathy.org/news-blogs/latest-news/evusheld)’. _Cardiomyopathy UK_, 8 July 2021.